-The Medium Term Financial Strategy (MTFS) sets out the principles we work to in order to deliver our aims and objectives.
-The Council operates on a principle of medium term, policy-led financial planning.
+The Medium Term Financial Strategy (MTFS) sets the framework to deliver the Councils aims and objectives and operates on a principle of medium term, policy-led financial planning.
 This connects the vision, values and priorities with decisions made in setting the annual budget within the Medium Term Financial Plan (MTFP).

-In particular, any new investment is considered in the context of how it will contribute to realising the Council's vision and performance improvement more generally.
+New investments are considered in the context of how they will contribute to realising the Council's vision and performance improvement more generally.
 Options are worked up for consideration and decisions to stop, reduce or reshape services are made in full knowledge of the impact on objectives.
 All proposals are scrutinised throughout the budget process by peers, senior colleagues and Councillors.
 The whole approach is informed by the use of a range of performance and financial data.